mm22b003-ShlokShetty/DA5401-JUL-NOV-2025-assignment-5-mm22b003-ShlokShetty/README.md

 3. The presence of ambiguous and overlapping regions confirms high **data complexity** and **veracity challenges**.
 4. The manifold’s curvature implies that **linear decision boundaries** are inadequate, necessitating **non-linear learning approaches**.
 5. Manifold visualization thus serves as both an exploratory and diagnostic tool for understanding the data’s intrinsic geometry.

----

-## References
-- van der Maaten, L., & Hinton, G. (2008). *Visualizing Data using t-SNE.* Journal of Machine Learning Research.
-- Tenenbaum, J. B., de Silva, V., & Langford, J. C. (2000). *A Global Geometric Framework for Nonlinear Dimensionality Reduction.* Science.
-- MULAN Repository: Yeast Dataset Documentation.

----

-## Acknowledgment

-This report and visual analysis were completed as part of **DA5401 – Data Analytics Laboratory** coursework.
-All code, figures, and interpretations were developed by **Shlok Shetty** under the guidance of the course instructors.